-According to the World Health Organization, more than 47 million people are living with dementia across the world.
+According to the World Health Organisation, more than 47 million people are living with dementia across the world.
 People who have dementia and Alzheimer’s disease often withdraw from family, friends and even from the activities they once found treasure in.

 This affects not only the sick person but also their caregivers and family.
 Living with dementia does not mean that the affected persons should not lead a quality life.

-Stimulating activities and hobbies for people with dementia reduce depression, agitation, anxiety, anger, and any other negative emotion that stems from memory loss.
+Stimulating activities and hobbies for people with dementia reduce depression, agitation, anxiety, anger, and other negative emotion that stems from memory loss.

 You can read more about these activities below.